 There are a variety of reasons someone might want a million-dollar home in the first place.
-Such houses are often large, comfortable, and feature some additional amenities such as a home gym, mini-movie theater, or a luxurious patio and pool area.
+Such houses are often large and comfortable, and feature some additional amenities such as a home gym, mini-movie theater, or a luxurious patio and pool area.
 These homes are often secluded, offering more privacy.

-Generally speaking, though, for most people to afford a 1 million dollar home, they will need to make roughly $220,000 per year.
+In order to afford a million dollar home you will need to make a salary of roughly $220,000 per year, on average.
+That comes out to an income of just above $18,000 per month.
 This figure alone is not enough to get you a million-dollar home.
 You will need to make a hefty down payment - you should aim for a 20% down payment, which comes out to be over $200,000 by itself.
 Additionally, you will need to have clean finances with little debt and a good credit score.

-First thing first, you need to qualify for a mortgage.
-Mortgage availability for a million-dollar home depends on a variety of factors: the size of the down payment, credit scores, and the debt to service ratio.
+However, most people will need to qualify for a mortgage to purchase a $1 million home.
+Mortgage availability for a million-dollar home depends on a variety of factors: the size of the down payment, credit scores, and the debt-to-service ratio.

 Monthly mortgage payments on a 1 million dollar home will depend on several factors, including your credit score, down payment, term, and interest rate.
 Generally speaking, on a 30-year mortgage with 20% down, you can expect to pay around $4,500 in monthly mortgage payments on a million-dollar home.

 1. Down Payments on a $1 Million Dollar Home